This page in English

 The Role of Inflammasome Signaling in Health and Disease

 Eva Särndahl is professor in Medical microbiology at Örebro University in Sweden.
-She has more than 25 years of experience in signal transduction involved in the regulation of the inflammatory process both in keeping immunological homeostasis but also during the development of inflammatory-mediated diseases.
-During the last seven years, the focus has been set on the involvement of inflammasome signaling in health and disease.
-Especially the role of dysregulated signaling due to variations in genes encoding the NLRP3 inflammasome in order to understand the inter-individual differences that determine why some individuals respond with severe, life-threatening inflammation, whereas others display a quiescent progression, or even remain asymptomatic following microbial challenge.
-Currently, this is investigated in patients with sepsis induced by S. aureus, E. coli and N. meningitides as well as in the development of type 2-diabetes and cardiovascular disease.
+She has more than 35 years of experience as a researcher in signal transduction involved in the regulation of the inflammatory process both in keeping immunological homeostasis but also during the development of inflammatory-mediated diseases.
+Since 2005, the focus has been set on the involvement of inflammasome signaling in health and disease.
+Especially the role of dysregulated signaling due to variations in genes encoding the NLRP3 inflammasome in order to understand the inter-individual differences that determine why some individuals respond with severe, life-threatening inflammation, whereas others display a quiescent progression, or even remain asymptomatic following microbial challenges and pollutants, like nanoparticles and silica but also endogenous substances.
+In collaboration, the underlying mechanisms in host innate response to these stressors are investigated to understand inflammatory-mediated diseases, including sepsis, auto-inflammatory/autoimmune diseases, surgery-induced inflammation, and in individuals exposed to pollutants in their daily work life.

 Short Career Narrative

 I defended my thesis at Linköping University in 1994.
 My thesis revealed that chemotactic receptors are turned off by a lateral segregation between the receptor and its transducing partner, i.e. the G-protein; data that also suggests the cytoskeleton to function as a scaffold for signal transduction.
 Two years later I started my own research group studying the involvement of pro vs. anti-inflammatory signaling on leukocyte adhesion in order to understand the progression of inflammation and its resolution.
 During this time, I was the recipient of the Swedish Cancer Society 2-year postdoc position in 1995, and a 4-year Assisting Professorship by the Swedish Medical Research Council in 1998.
-In 2000-01, I was a Fulbright Scholar in Dr. Charles Serhan's laboratory at Harvard Medical School, USA studying and acquiring knowledge on the anti-inflammatory eicosanoid lipoxin.
+In 2000-01, I was a Fulbright Scholar at Harvard Medical School, USA studying and acquiring knowledge on the anti-inflammatory eicosanoid lipoxin.
 This work was awarded the national Crafoord research grant from the Royal Swedish Academy of Sciences.

 Forskningsprojekt